-Asset Approach to Valuation
+Asset Approach to Business Valuation

 This business valuation approach is done by determining the values of the assets and liabilities for the business.
 The liabilities are subtracted from the assets, and the difference is going to be the value of the business.
 This can be a great way to determine the value of the business if the business may not continue and needs to be liquidated, as it’s relatively simple to determine the value of all assets and liabilities.
 However, this doesn’t take into account things that are valuable to the business but that don’t have a price that is easily determined, such as intangible assets.
 In general, the asset approach is usually not used for businesses that will remain as a going-concern, though it can be a baseline figure.

 This method takes into account what the business will make in the future and discounts this amount back to a present value.
 Examples of this approach include discounted cash flow and capitalization of earnings methods.
-For instance, in the discounted cash flow (dcf) methodology, the future amount the business should likely earn is determined.
+For instance, in the discounted cash flow (DCF) methodology, the future amount the business should likely earn is determined.
 Then, a discount rate is applied to determine the terminal value and present sum of the business’s future cash flows.
 This determines the current value of the business.
 Sound confusing?
 It is.
 A properly trained M&A advisor can walk a seller through this important way of valuing a business.
 This lets potential buyers see how well the business could do in the future, plus allows for businesses with uneven cash flows to be properly valued.
 The income approach is the theoretically correct way of valuing the business, so it cannot be ignored.
 Though, predicting future cash flows is, of course, hard, especially when it comes to the cyclical nature of most businesses and economic cycles.

-Comparable Transactions Approach
+Comparable Transactions Approach to Business Valuation

 This is a common way to determine the value of a business.
 The business model is compared with similar ones that have been sold recently to determine the value of the business.
 This method takes into account the current market for buying and selling businesses, and is a common methodology for business valuations.
 This method can suffer from peaks and valleys in different economic cycles.
 It can still be an effective way to market a business and is one that has often been used very often in the past to determine the value of a business before it is sold.
 As part of the comparable transactions approach, many buyers and sellers may speak of market multiples, often valuing the business as a multiple of adjusted EBITDA (earnings before interest, taxes, depreciation, and amortization) for larger businesses or SDE (seller’s discretionary earnings) for smaller, main street transactions.
 There are often adjustments made for buying the entire business, called control premiums, or discounts, for lack of marketability or size.
 Which multiple is used and the adjustments made, either via add-backs or discounts/premiums, can make or break the value for a seller.